This Is Us Season 2 Episode 9 Recap Kate Miscarriage

 Present Day Toby

-At least the very nice Carl finds the tub at the last possible moment and Toby lets the employee he’s just terrorised keep the baby necessity for his own pregnant sister.
+At least the very nice Carl finds the tub at the last possible moment and Toby lets the employee he’s just terrorized keep the baby necessity for his own pregnant sister.

 The next day, following his blowup with Kate, Toby leaves to clear his head.
 When he returns, the grieving man is in suspiciously squeaky-clean duds for that time of the morning.
 A betting woman would guess Toby had been at church to battle his inner demons following the miscarriage.
 This breadcrumb, paired with the recent mentions of his very Catholic mother, suggest we might be learning more about Toby's past soon.